 Field placement: Maryland Hunger Solutions

-Sofia is conducting a qualitative analysis of racial equity in the anti-hunger movement at Maryland Hunger Solutions (MDHS) in Baltimore, Maryland.
-She is connecting with national domestic anti-hunger organizations and a cross-section of state and local anti-hunger advocacy organizations to scan, analyze, and report on racial equity programs and campaigns.
-Sofia’s work captures the material efforts to attain racial equity in the movement, people’s feelings and experiences concerning the topic, and the best practices to be shared in the domestic food security universe.
+Sofia conducted a qualitative analysis of racial equity in the anti-hunger movement at Maryland Hunger Solutions (MDHS) in Baltimore, Maryland.
+She connected with national domestic anti-hunger organizations and a cross-section of state and local anti-hunger advocacy organizations to scan, analyze, and report on racial equity programs and campaigns.
+Sofia’s work captured the material efforts to attain racial equity in the movement, people’s feelings and experiences concerning the topic, and the best practices to be shared in the domestic food security universe.

 Policy placement: Alliance to End Hunger

 Sofia is advancing the "Hunger is a Racial Equity Issue" initiatives of the Alliance to End Hunger.
 She is creating additional educational materials, identifying new target audiences for this information, conducting presentations, and providing technical assistance to member organizations and Hunger Free Community (HFC) coalition partners.
 This work seeks to build the collective understanding of racial inequity in hunger, and the public will to end hunger.